NLPforLRLsProjects/SAfriSenti-Corpus/README.md

 # SAfriSenti-Corpus Focus

 # Training Data
-We provide the training data for each sub-task separately.
+We provide the training data for each language including code-switches separately.